 The University of South Alabama continues to closely monitor the coronavirus (COVID-19) outbreak.
 The health and safety of our students, faculty and staff is our highest priority as University leaders work closely with local, state and federal agencies to share the most updated information.
 The ongoing impact of the pandemic to our campus and community requires us to remain flexible and make modifications to our policies as circumstances change.
-The COVID-19 Response Team will continue to reassess these policies on a weekly basis and update them accordingly.
+The COVID-19 Response Team continues to monitor the situation and update polices and practices accordingly.
 Students and employees should check this website regularly for updates.

 Listed below are the most current policies and practices.

 COVID-19 vaccines, including boosters, are available to eligible students and employees by appointment at the Student Health Center during normal operating hours.
 Be aware that you will need a second dose of the Pfizer vaccine in three weeks if this is your first dose.
 For second doses and boosters, bring your original vaccine card with you.

 Appointments for COVID-19 vaccines are also available at convenient community locations.
 Employees on the main academic campus are encouraged to provide verification of their vaccination status to Employee Health and Wellness.
 Students are encouraged to provide verification of their vaccination status through the Student Health Portal.

 All employees and students are required to monitor and report suspected and confirmed cases of COVID-19.

 - All employees and students are required to immediately report confirmed or suspected cases of COVID-19 to USA’s COVID-19 team at email@example.com.

 - Regardless of vaccine status, if students have symptoms of COVID-19, they are to reach out to StudentHealth@southalabama.edu for further guidance.
 Employees with symptoms should contact their supervisor and Employee Health and Wellness at PandemicHRCampus@southalabama.edu.